 The Maltese is the oldest of the European toy breeds and probably the most ancient of all breeds.
 Malta is an island that was an early trading port Phoenician sailors visited by 1500 B.C.
-Ancient writings that date back as far as 300 B.C. mentions the Maltese.
+Ancient writings that date back as far as 300 B.C. mentions these dogs.
 Greek art portrays dogs of Maltese type from the 5th century on.
-In addition, there is proof that tombs got erected to select Maltese dogs.
+Also, there is proof that tombs got erected to select Maltese dogs.

-Though these dogs often got exported and distributed all over Europe and the Orient, the core population that remained on Malta stayed mostly secluded from other dogs, which resulted in this distinguishing pure-breeding dog that bred true for hundreds of years.
+Though these dogs often got exported and distributed worldwide and the Orient, the core population that remained on Malta stayed mostly secluded from other dogs, which resulted in this distinguishing pure-breeding dog that bred true for hundreds of years.

 Although the Maltese’s claim to fame is its long, silky, alluring white hair, early Maltese came in colors other than white.
-By the 14th century, the breed made its way to England, where they became popular with the upper-class.
+By the 14th century, the breed made its way to England, becoming popular with the upper-class.
 Admirers of the ensuing centuries continually referred to the dog’s minuscule size.

 Maltese Breed Facts